AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

    * Learning paths
    * Learning plans

-Admins and authors, including custom admins and custom authors, will have the ability to share learning objects (LOs) to externally shared catalogs.
-Admins and authors should be able to search for externally shared catalogs while creating learning objects (LOs).
+Administrators and authors, including custom administrators and custom authors, will have the ability to share learning objects (LOs) to externally shared catalogs.
+Administrators and authors should be able to search for externally shared catalogs while creating learning objects (LOs).

 **Custom administrator Role Permissions**

 The custom admin role replicates a set of admin responsibilities, including access to account-level privileges.
-Custom admins are granted permissions for managing key features related to learning activities, such as:
+Custom administrators are granted permissions for managing key features related to learning activities, such as:

 * Learning plans
 * Catalogs
 * Reports
 * Tags

-In addition, custom admins can:
+In addition, custom administrators can:

 * Manage courses and job aids, including enrolling and deleting users.
 * Create, edit, and delete certifications, learning paths, and learning plans.
 * Access reporting and enrollment features for all learning objects (LOs).

-Admins can now view CSV-created permissions within Adobe Learning Manager.
+Administrators can now view CSV-created permissions within Adobe Learning Manager.
 The filter by option filters custom roles by admin created and those imported via a CSV.
 After you select a custom role, you can see its permissions.

 ![](assets/filter.png)
 _Filter custom roles_

 ## Create a custom role {#create-role}

-1. Log in as an Administrator.
+1. Log in as an administrator.
 Open **[!UICONTROL Users]** > **[!UICONTROL Custom Role]**.
 2. Select **[!UICONTROL Create Role]**.
 The **[!UICONTROL Create New Role]** tab opens.

    ![](assets/create-new-role.png)